 Next, set guidelines for the content they plan to post on their accounts.
 Will your child be able to confidently show their social media account to a teacher or principal without getting into any trouble?
 Even though they are young, teach them that anything posted online stays with them forever, including comments and private messages.
 A positive account is free of any blatantly or passively aggressive cyberbullying behavior.
 When prioritizing their digital reputation, know that they can only post about others when they have permission from that person, so that they never put anyone else’s digital reputation at risk.

 Telling your child to only friend people they know and to never post personal information is a great first step.
 But, being consistent is where it gets tough.
 As a parent, it’s exhausting to manually monitor everything they post, especially when you have multiple children exploring multiple social platforms.
-Cyber Dive created monitoring tools for modern parents to remain involved past the initial conversation of setting digital guidelines.
+Cyber Dive was designed for modern parents who want to remain involved past the initial conversation of setting digital guidelines.
 We understand that every parent will have different expectations for their child’s online activity and our data was meant to be used as a resource when following through and enforcing these guidelines, regardless of parenting style.

 Cyber Dive was created to keep parents involved in the most effective and efficient way possible while providing children with the freedom to explore and express themselves online.
 By monitoring your child’s activity, they are held accountable knowing their parents are seeing what they post, who they friend, what others post of them, concerning private messages, words/hashtags they use, how much time they are spending online and more.
 The goal is for your child to have a clear understanding of what it means to be a responsible digital citizen and see the benefit in keeping their online presence appropriate and free of negative content.